Skip to content

 1. Choosing the right tool for recording

-The initial step is to select the video making software.
-You will need one that can be easily installed on your system be it mac or windows.
-You can use Movavi Screen Recorder Studio which has both mac and windows version.
+The initial step is to select the video-making software.
+You will need one that is easy to install on your system, whether Mac or Windows.
+You can use Movavi Screen Recorder Studio, which has both Mac and Windows versions.
 It has an option to record video and audio simultaneously.
-You can add in special effects, captions, background score.
-It also allows you to edit your video and not just trim it!
+You can add special effects, captions, and background score.
+It also lets you edit your video, not just trim it!

 2. Planning

 You have the right software in place.
 Now the most significant task is planning.
-Write down the plan, have the content, diagrams or graphs ready, use good quality images.
+Write down the plan, have the content, diagrams or graphs ready, and use good-quality images.
 List down the steps for how your content and pictures would appear in the video.
 Sequencing your thoughts on paper before you start recording.
 You might have thought about the audio and video content, how it would appear in the video.
-But it is essential to note down the steps so that you don't miss out any of them while creating the video or reviewing it while making the final edits.
+But it is essential to note down the steps so you don't miss any while creating the video or reviewing it during final edits.

 3. Content creation

-In 2012 Youtube reported that users uploaded one hour of new video EVERY SECOND (SitePoint).
-Make sure your audio content is crisp and to the point.
-Use short and simple words so that you easily connect with your users.
+In 2012, YouTube reported that users uploaded one hour of new video EVERY SECOND (SitePoint).
+Ensure your audio content is clear and concise.
+Use short, simple words to connect with your users more easily.

 4. Choosing a title

 An appropriate title will let your users find you.
-You need to use a title which a user can easily search.
+You need to use a title that users can easily search for.
 It should define your video!
-Make sure not to use jargons or informal language.
+Make sure not to use jargon or informal language.
 It should be crisp and give a brief about your video content.
-It is also recommended to add a short synopsis to the title it, reading which will encourage the user to view it.
+It is also recommended to add a short synopsis to the title, which will encourage the user to view it.

 5. Rehearsing

-A video without a voice isn't as powerful as compared to the one where we have the instructor explaining in words along with the pictures.
-Before you start recording rehearse to avoid obstacles when recording.
+A video without a voice isn't as powerful as one where we have the instructor explaining in words, along with the pictures.
+Before you start recording, rehearse to avoid obstacles.
 Also, if the video requires a headshot or you to appear in the video, make sure you look presentable.

 6. Matching user capabilities

 The goal of your tutorial video is to engage your user and for them to process the knowledge while viewing.
 For this, it is extremely important to match the user's pace.
-It is known as system-based-pacing.
-It means maintaining appropriate speed while demonstrating and explaining which enables the user to follow and comprehend the process at their speed.
-For this, you would need to make sure you speak at a medium pace, modulating your voice and pace whenever needed and include natural breaks of few seconds while conversing.
+It is known as system-based pacing.
+It means maintaining an appropriate speed while demonstrating and explaining, enabling the user to follow and comprehend the process at their own pace.
+For this, you would need to speak at a moderate pace, modulating your voice and pace as needed, and include natural breaks of a few seconds while conversing.

 7. Enabling user control

-A critical aspect of how to make a video tutorial is enabling the user to control their viewing experience.
-This means to allow the user adequate control of the tutorial video.
+A critical aspect of making a video tutorial is enabling the user to control their viewing experience.
+This means allowing the user adequate control over the tutorial video.
 The standard video control buttons include start, stop, volume, and pause.
 Additionally, you can add replay, forward and backward buttons.
 These buttons will enable the user to skip familiar segments and control volume.

 8. Editing your video

-Before you publish and make it viral, it is essential to make sure that your audio video quality is perfect.
-There are no background noises or echoes.
+Before you publish and go viral, it is essential to ensure your audio-video quality is perfect.
+There is no background noise or echoes.
 You should also remove unwanted footage.
-Added background music, callouts or captions if necessary.
-Your voice is clear and doesn't distort at louder tones and is also clearly audible at lower tones.
+Added background music and callouts or captions as needed.
+Your voice is clear and doesn't distort at louder tones, and is also clearly audible at lower tones.
 Your video and audio are synchronized and appear in the correct sequence.
-Once you have made the changes, preview it before you save and publish the content.
+Once you have made the changes, preview them before saving and publishing the content.

 9. Publishing your video

-You might choose to publish your video omni-platform.
-Depending on the platform you might or might not require title, tags, and description.
+You might choose to publish your video on an omnichannel platform.
+Depending on the platform, you might or might not require a title, tags, and description.
 But it is always useful to have these in place.
-Filling in meta tags of your video page will help you get higher rankings on search engines.
-Many software tools like Screen Recorder Studio allow you to publish on YouTube in a couple of clicks directly from their interface.
+Filling in the meta tags on your video page will help you get higher rankings in search results.
+Many software tools, like Screen Recorder Studio, let you publish to YouTube with a couple of clicks directly from their interfaces.

-Most of today's audience are a mobile audience so make sure that your video converts to all formats to support smartphones, tablets, desktops or laptops.
-If you aren't sure of the format, use the universally accepted ones MOV, AVI or MP4.
+Most of today's audience is mobile, so make sure your video supports all formats for smartphones, tablets, desktops and laptops.
+If you aren't sure of the format, use the universally accepted ones: MOV, AVI or MP4.
 Flash isn't supported by Apple or HTML5.
 So, make a better choice!

 10. Analyzing your video performance

 Collect demographic and statistical data from YouTube.
 You can find who your viewers are which timezone or country do you get maximum viewership.
-The number of viewers, their response.
+The number of viewers and their response.
 The number of times your video is played, commented.

 Conclusion:

 A lot of people have switched from written content to explainer videos.
 Today, YouTube averages over 4 billion views daily (Instrktiv).
-So if you have good content or presentation skills and can follow the simple tips on how to make a video tutorials listed above, you are sure to create amazing video tutorials and receive a wider favorable audience.
+So if you have good content or presentation skills and can follow the simple tips on how to make video tutorials listed above, you are sure to create amazing video tutorials and receive a wider, more favorable audience.